-It is the responsibility of the student to ensure that his or her information of record is correct and to make all changes to such information directly with the office of the registrar.
+It is the responsibility of the student to ensure that his or her information of record is correct and to make all changes to such information directly with the office of enrollment services.

 Faculty or other staff offices may collect such student information for their own purposes, but this does not constitute an official notification of changes.
-Students must go to the office of the registrar to make official changes or corrections to their information of record in person.
+Students must go to the office of enrollment services to make official changes or corrections to their information of record in person.